Image: Rat Catchers in the Women's Land Army (WLA)

 The Auxiliaries were intended to carry out sabotage, guerrilla warfare and spying.
 Emerging at night from their Underground operations bases, their purpose was to carry out attacks against enemy targets such as supply dumps, railway lines, convoys and enemy-occupied airfields.

 In the East Riding, Brough, Catfoss, Driffield, Leconfield and Cottam were listed as Class 1 airfields, and many Operational Bases were sited near these for high priority of sabotage in the event of an invasion.

 In 1940, Captain Peter Hollis became the Intelligence Officer for the Auxiliary unit in East Yorkshire.
 He was the son of the Vicar of Hornsea, Canon Hollis.

 In 1939, Captain Hollis had volunteered for the Territorial Army in the East Yorkshire Regiment, aged 19.
-In May 1940 after the Dunkirk Operation he volunteered for the role as Intelligence Officer.
+In May 1940 after the Dunkirk Operation, he volunteered for the role of Intelligence Officer.
 Captain Hollis controlled the East Yorkshire area as far as the village of Bainton.

 The 1st ERY was brought up to strength by the 2nd ERY (which was disbanded) and spent the next 4 years training in preparation for D-Day.
 The regiment landed on Sword beach and was involved in the bitter fighting in Normandy, afterwards liberating Le Havre in September 1944.
 Following heavy fighting to free Holland in October 1944, the regiment was rushed south to block any German advance north during "The Battle of the Bulge".
 The 1st ERY subsequently supported the Allied counterattack in the bitter winter temperatures of January 1945.